* Japanese econ minister says he hopes FX market can find ‘balance’

-TOKYO, May 21 (Reuters) - The dollar edged up against the yen on Tuesday after Japan's economy minister clarified earlier remarks about the yen's weakness that had toppled the greenback from a 4-1/2 year high in the previous session.
+TOKYO, May 21 (Reuters) - The dollar edged up against the yen on Tuesday after Japan’s economy minister clarified earlier remarks about the yen’s weakness that had toppled the greenback from a 4-1/2-year high against the Japanese currency on Monday.

-The dollar rose 0.4 percent from late U.S. levels to 102.69 yen, after falling off Friday's 4-1/2 year high of 103.32 in the previous session as economy minister Akira Amari's suggested that the yen's strength had been largely corrected.
+The dollar rose 0.2 percent to 102.69 yen, after falling off Friday’s peak of 103.32 in the previous session as economics minister Akira Amari suggested that the yen’s strength had been largely corrected.

-Earlier on Tuesday Amari told reporters that he hopes the yen settles at a level that is in line with the country's economic fundamentals and that the currency market finds a balance between the impact on imports and exports.
+Earlier on Tuesday, Amari told reporters he hopes the yen settles at a level that is in line with the country’s economic fundamentals and that the foreign exchange market can find a balance between the yen’s impact on imports and exports.

-Amari said he would not comment on whether a correction in excessive yen strength is over or not, although in weekend comments he was reported as saying the currency's excessive strength had largely unwound, triggering a rebound in the yen.
+Amari said he would not comment on whether a correction in excessive yen strength was over or not, although he said at the weekend that some people thought the currency’s excessive strength had been largely unwound, which triggered a rebound in the yen.

 “The weekend comments were misread.
 He didn’t say it in the way it was reported in English,” said a Japanese market participant.

 Half of the 400 Japanese companies questioned in a Reuters survey said the yen has fallen enough, with just 15 percent wanting it to decline further.
-One third would prefer to see it rebound from its 4-1/2 year low.
+One third said they would like to see it rebound from its 4-1/2-year low.

-Still, holding back the dollar against the yen may prove difficult given expectations that the Federal Reserve will trim its bond purchases sooner than expected, which would lead U.S. Treasury yields to rise.
+Still, restraining the dollar’s gains against the yen may prove difficult in light of expectations that the Federal Reserve will trim its bond purchases sooner than expected, which would lead U.S. Treasury yields to rise.

 “We are sticking with the USD-bullish trend and keeping an eye on one of the leading bullish USD currency pairs: USD/JPY.
 A close below 102.08 in USD/JPY is needed to suggest a reversal to challenge the ongoing bullish USD outlook,” wrote Barclays analysts in a note.